Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The challenges with existing methods of calculation is that they are only sensitive to some of the above methods of making an application green.
 For instance there are methods of calculation of carbon emissions that are purely cost based, using those methods results in a value of C that will not not change if you make the application carbon aware or energy efficient.

+To calculate the carbon intensity we need to compare total emissions (C) against a baseline (R).

+`R` = Baseline, the other measure we will be comparing against (baseline, or carbon counterfactual)

+` Total Emissions = C / R`

 ## Exclusions

-### Carbon Offsets and Electricity Attribute Certificates
+### Market-Based Measures: Carbon Offsets and Electricity Attribute Certificates

-Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, carbon offsets and elecitricity attribute certificates (EACs) must not be included in the emissions calculation.
+Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the following must not be included in the calculation:
+- carbon offsets
+- electricity attribute certificates (EACs)
+- Power Purchase Agreements (PPAs)
+- Renewable Energy Credits (RECs)

+Market-based measures which includes companies agreements and infrastructure: We don’t need the market-based info to be shared by API to Developers, which keeps things simple, and prevents concerns about publishing ‘seemingly less green data about Azure’.
+This can be viewed in two ways:

+- **(A) “matched by renewables”**, e.g. PPA for solar near a datacenter that helps lower the grid carbon intensity for everyone in the area.
+From a carbon accounting perspective PPAs, RECs etc can allow datacenters to get to “100% renewable”, even if the grid is not 100% renewable 24x7 from a grid perspective.

+- **(B) “powered by renewables via a direct wire connection”**, e.g. a datacenter with solar panels on the roof and a battery storage located onsite.
+This is conceptually closer to a Microgrid, where there is a higher % of renewable energy usage than the local grid carbon intensity.